 If People Act Shitty, Act Shitty Right Back to Them

 If they’re shitty to me, I’m kind of shitty right back to them.
 I am doing this in other places too.
 Sometimes I even get aggressive with people.
-It’s weird.
-Some people just totally back down and kiss my ass when I get aggro with them.
+Some people totally back down and kiss my ass when I get aggro with them.
 So weird.
 I’m usually scared to fight back against people because I am afraid of a scene or a ban, so I don’t do it, but it really does work.
-You really do need to fight back against people!
+You do need to fight back against people!

 The rules are extremely subtle and hard to figure out, but if you’re smart, you can do it.
 Now, I am quite socially aware, but I can see how an autist would go completely insane with this stuff.
-I mean they cannot even understand normal human communication much less this weird undercover, near-subliminal stuff.
+I mean they cannot even understand normal human communication, much less this weird, undercover, near-subliminal stuff.

-Be Careful How You Talk to or Even Look at Young Women, Especially if You Are Older
+Be Careful How You Talk to or Even Look at Young Women, Especially If You Are Older

 How to Look at Hotties without Staring